-Electrical injuries can include shocks, electrical burns, loss of muscle control and thermal burns.
-Even voltages as low as 50 volts can have an effect on the human body including:
+Even though electrical injuries are relatively uncommon, they can be life threatening and in extreme cases can cause extensive burns or internal organ damage.
+Even voltages as low as 50 volts can have an effect on the human body, including:

 - stopping heart function

 Electricity can also be dangerous in explosive atmospheres as even static electricity can create a spark to ignite a flammable gas.

 There are strict rules and regulations covering usage and maintenance of electrical equipment in the workplace.
 When accidents at work happen, there is often a clear case of negligence and, if you've suffered an electrical accident that wasn't your fault, your employer or their insurer may be liable to pay compensation for your damages and injuries.

 To find out more on electrical work accident claims and how to start one, please contact our no win no fee accident solicitors on 0131 555 7055 for a free evaluation of your circumstances.
 Or you can contact us through our form.

 Who can make an electrical accident compensation claim?

 Anyone who has been injured in a electrical accident that wasn’t their fault can make a claim.
 Even if you contributed to your own accident, you may still be able to claim injury compensation if negligence of your employer is proven.

 If you have suffered a personal injury from an electrical accident at work there are necessary steps you must take for your claim to be successful.
 It is important to make sure any injuries sustained from the accident receive immediate medical attention.
 Not only for health reasons, but also because medical records and receipts are crucial evidence in your claim further down the line.

 You should also report the accident to your employer as soon as possible.
 By making a health and safety record of the event, you're providing yourself with additional proof, making your claim process easier.